sonpeter/sonpeter.github.io/_pages/about.md

 Currently, my work focuses on developing efficient and theoretically sound optimization algorithms for large-scale deep learning with non-conventional constraints.

-I am also particularly excited about efficient and scalable probabilistic methods applied in complex settings of several domains such as Bayesian deep learning, deep generative models, hierarchical Bayesian models, and online/continual learning.
+I am also particularly excited about scalable and robust probabilistic methods applied in complex settings of several domains such as Bayesian deep learning, deep generative models, hierarchical Bayesian models, and online/continual learning.